ChaochihL/Utilities/README.md

 - `random_sampler.R`: Randomly samples names/values from a given list

 - `rename_sra_fastq.py`: Renames files downloaded from NCBI SRA based on a lookup table that is generated from NCBI SRA Run Selector info table.
 Has two modes: 1) Dry run, 2) Rename files.
+Below is what an example dry-run looks like:

 - `SNP_PhysPosition_Matching.R`: Takes VCF file (containing physical position, SNP ID, and Chr info) and HarvEST file and adds Physical Position and Chr_2016 columns based on matching SNP names.
 Note: this script discards any SNPs that do not have matching SNP names.